-17. How much can I pay my intern?
+16. How much can I pay my intern?

-Host Employers may pay their intern(s) more than the subsidy rate (\$15/hr), however, MassCEC will only reimburse up to the full award amount.
+Host Employers may pay their intern(s) more than the subsidy rate (\$18/hr), however, MassCEC will only reimburse up to the full award amount.
 Host Employers may not pay an intern less than \$15 per hour.
+Employers must follow Massachusetts' labor laws.
 Failure to pay the minimum amount may result in MassCEC denying a Host Employer's reimbursement request.
 MassCEC will only reimburse a Host Employer up to its cap of \$8,640/intern.

-18. How does an employer request reimbursement?
+17. How does an employer request reimbursement?